Houses made of cow dung not affected by atomic radiation: Gujarat court judge | Law-Order

 It is painful that cows are being illegally transported and slaughtered, so much so that 75 per cent of the bovine population in India has already vanished, said the court.

-In August 2020, the Tapi police arrested one Mohammad Aamin Anjum, a resident of Malegaon town of Maharashtra, for allegedly trying to transport 16 cows and bullocks in a truck to the adjoining state.
+In August 2020, the Tapi police arrested Mohammad Aamin Anjum, a resident of Maharashtra's Malegaon town, for allegedly trying to transport 16 cows and bullocks in a truck to Gujarat.

-When the police intercepted the truck, one cow and a bullock were already dead as there was not enough space or food in the vehicle for the cattle.
-Though Anjum fled the spot after abandoning his truck, he was nabbed afterwards.
+When the police intercepted the truck, a cow and a bullock were already dead as there was not enough space or food in the vehicle for the cattle.
+Anjum had fled the spot after abandoning his truck, but he was later nabbed.

-After a trial, the sessions court found him guilty under relevant sections of the Gujarat Animal Preservation Act of 2011, the Gujarat Animal Preservation (Amendment) Act of 2017 and Prevention of Cruelty to Animals Act, 1960.
+After a trial, the sessions court found him guilty under relevant sections of the Gujarat Animal Preservation Act, 2011, Gujarat Animal Preservation (Amendment) Act, 2017, and Prevention of Cruelty to Animals Act, 1960.

-In 2017, the Gujarat government had introduced a stringent anti-cow slaughter law in the form of the 'Gujarat Animal Preservation (Amendment) Act, 2017', which has the provision for life term for anyone found guilty of cow slaughter or having any direct involvement in such illegal act.
+In 2017, the state government introduced a stringent anti-cow slaughter law in the form of the 'Gujarat Animal Preservation (Amendment) Act, 2017', which has the provision for life term for anyone found guilty of cow slaughter or having any direct involvement in such illegal act.

 The court sentenced the accused to life imprisonment under the amended Act and also imposed a fine of Rs 5 lakh on him.